Embankment

 Casson Square, SE1 Casson Square is a square of South Bank buildings (South Bank)

-Cecil Court, WC2N Cecil Court is a pedestrian street with Victorian shop-frontages (Westminster)
+Cecil Court, WC2N Cecil Court is a pedestrian street with Victorian shop-frontages (Leicester Square)

-Charing Cross Mansions, WC2H Charing Cross Mansions is one of the streets of London in the WC2H postal area (Westminster)
+Charing Cross Mansions, WC2H Charing Cross Mansions is one of the mid 1880s block built around a widened Cecil Court (Leicester Square)

-Charing Cross, SW1A Charing Cross, long regarded as London’s central point, as an address is an enigma (Charing Cross)
+Charing Cross, WC2N Charing Cross, long regarded as London’s central point, as an address is an enigma (Charing Cross)

-Cockspur Court, SW1A Cockspur Court is a building on Cockspur Court (Charing Cross)
+Cockspur Court, SW1A Cockspur Court runs west for a short section from Spring Gardens (Charing Cross)

 Cockspur Street, SW1A Cockspur Street is possibly after the cock fighting that formerly occurred here, cocks often having spurs attached to their feet during fights (Charing Cross)